The Best Render Engines for Blender

 FAQs:

-2. What are the built-in render engines in Blender?
+1. What are the best render engines for Blender?

 Get Beyond Your Computer Performance